m-ishfaq/mega-news/README.md

 - **Figma**: Design layout used for the website structure.

 ## 📂 **Figma Design**
-You can find the original Figma design I used to create this project here: [Figma Design Link]
+You can find the original Figma design I used to create this project here: https://www.figma.com/design/ZVPOWfyfavYQSvkxdcbDcx/Free-News-%26-Magazine-Figma-Template-%2F-All-pages-(Community)?node-id=1204-8874&node-type=canvas&t=XDb2kmeRst5Wtdnn-0

 ## 📢 **Why Contribute?**
 - This is a great opportunity to practice React, work on responsive design, and contribute to an open-source project.